 Comoros is one of the smallest countries in the world, occupying an area of 2,235 square kilometre.

 The union of Comoros has three major islands: Grand Comore, Moheli, and Anjouan.
 The fourth island, Mayotte is under France’s administrative power

 Islam is the main religion in Comoros, however, freedom of religion is a constitutional right.

 French, the colonial language is widely spoken in Comoros.

-There are 6 mobile network operators and also quite a number of internet service providers in Comoros.
+There are over 2 mobile network operators and about 0 internet service providers in Comoros.
 You can checkout the

 and also details about each of them.